 Top Things To Do In Belize

-The Cayes: No visit to Belize is complete without visiting at least one of the beautiful islands on the coast of Belize.
+No visit to Belize is complete without visiting at least one of the beautiful islands on the coast of Belize.
 The most visited islands are Caye Caulker and Ambergris Caye.
 Ambergris is the biggest and most expensive of the two.
-Caye Caulker is a more ideal location for Backpackers.
-What’s nice about Caye Caulker is that you won’t not find any cars.
-The locals and tourist get around by golf carts, bikes or simply by walking.
-There is not a ton of stuff to do on the island but for people who simply want to relax and enjoy the laid back lifestyle, this is the place to be.
+Caye Caulker is a more ideal location for backpackers.
+What’s nice about Caye Caulker is that you won’t find any cars.
+The locals and tourists get around on golf carts, bikes or simply by walking.
+There is not a ton of stuff to do on the island, but for people who simply want to relax and enjoy the laid-back lifestyle, this is the place to be.

-Actun Tunichil Muknal: Actun Tunichill Muknal, also know as the ATM Cave, is a beautiful cave near San Ignacio.
-The cave used to be a Maya site and still contains ancient skeletons and ceramics.
+Actun Tunichill Muknal, also known as the ATM Cave, is a beautiful cave near San Ignacio.
+The cave used to be a Mayan site and it still contains ancient skeletons and ceramics.
 Unfortunately, the cave can only be visited with a rather expensive guide, so expect to dig deep in you pockets for this tour.
-The ATM Cave tour costs around $110 during high season and $80 during low season.
-The price usually includes lunch, the guide and equipment depending on the tour company you use.
+The ATM Cave tour costs around $110 USD during high season and $80 USD during low season.
+The price usually includes lunch, the guide and equipment, depending on the tour company you use.
 Although the price is rather steep, Jazzy and I decided to do the tour and you know what, it was well worth it.
 The cave was absolutely breathtaking and we would recommend it to even the most frugal travelers.
 If you can save the money elsewhere and spend it on the ATM Cave, do it.
-Trust us you won’t regret it.
+Trust us, you won’t regret it.